graphql-java/java-dataloader/README.md

 consistent API over various back-ends and reduce message communication overhead through batching and caching.

 An important use case for `java-dataloader` is improving the efficiency of GraphQL query execution.
-Graphql fields are resolved in a independent manner and with a true graph of objects, you may be fetching the same object many times.
+Graphql fields are resolved independently and, with a true graph of objects, you may be fetching the same object many times.

 A naive implementation of graphql data fetchers can easily lead to the dreaded  "n+1" fetch problem.

 Most of the code is ported directly from Facebook's reference implementation, with one IMPORTANT adaptation to make it work for Java 8. ([more on this below](#manual-dispatching)).

-But before reading on, be sure to take a short dive into the [original documentation](https://github.com/facebook/dataloader/blob/master/README.md) provided by Lee Byron (@leebyron) and Nicholas Schrock (@schrockn) from [Facebook](https://www.facebook.com/), the creators of the original data loader.
+Before reading on, be sure to take a short dive into the [original documentation](https://github.com/facebook/dataloader/blob/master/README.md) provided by Lee Byron (@leebyron) and Nicholas Schrock (@schrockn) from [Facebook](https://www.facebook.com/), the creators of the original data loader.